Archive - News Article

 â€˘ Information report â€” 200 block of E. Fourth.

 â€˘ Theft â€” 1100 block of E. Broadway.

 Arrested by SPD:

-Expect a chance of showers and thunderstorms this morning before noon, with a slight chance of showers later on.
-We'll see partly sunny skies with a high near 46 with south-southwest winds at 5 to 10 mph.
-Later in the morning, winds will become northwest at 15 to 20 mph, with gusts as high as 25 mph.
-Chance of rain is 40%.
+Expect partly sunny skies today with a high near 55 and north-northwest winds at 10 to 15 mph.
+In the morning, winds will increase to 15 to 20 mph, with gusts as high as 30 mph.

-Tonight will be partly cloudy with a low around 32.
-Winds will be from the north-northwest at 15 to 20 mph, becoming west-northwest at 10 to 15 mph after midnight.
+Tonight, we'll see partly cloudy skies and a low around 32.
+Winds will be from the north-northwest at 15 to 20 mph, shifting to west-northwestern winds at 5 to 10 mph in the evening.
 Gusts could top out at 25 mph.